Sanju Samson: Comeback and a stop-start career (2019–21)

-Among the runs (2022-present)
+Among the runs (2022–onwards)

 In February 2022, he was named in India's T20 squad for their series against Sri Lanka.
 He didn't bat in the first match but scored 39 and 18 in the next two matches.
 In June 2022, he was named in India's squad for their T20I series against Ireland.
 In the second match of the series, he scored his maiden half century in T20I, making 77 runs off 42 balls.
 His partnership with Deepak Hooda of 176 runs was the highest partnership for the second wicket in men's T20I and the highest partnership for any wicket for India.

 In June 2022, he was named in India's squad for the first T20I of their series against England, but didn't feature in the starting eleven.
 In July 2022, he was named in India's ODI squad for their away series against the West Indies.
 He scored his maiden ODI half-century in the second match of the series.
 His 99-run partnership with Shreyas Iyer in the fourth wicket set the foundation for India's victory.
-On 29 July 2022, he was added to India's Twenty 20 International (T20I) squad, also for their series against West Indies, after KL Rahul tested positive for COVID-19.
+On 29 July 2022, he was added to India's Twenty 20 International (T20I) squad, also for their series against West Indies, after KL Rahul tested positive for COVID-19 and scored 30* and 15 in the last two matches respectively.
 The same month, he was named in India's One Day International (ODI) squad for their series against Zimbabwe.
 In the second ODI against Zimbabwe, he scored an unbeaten 43 and took three catches and was declared the man of the match.

 In October 2022, he was named in India's squad against South Africa for three ODIs.
 He scored an unbeaten 86 runs off 63 balls in the first ODI, but ended up in the losing side.
+But India managed to turn things around in next two ODIs with Samson unbeaten on 30 and 2 respectively.
+He was not selected for 2022 T20 World Cup.
+In December 2022, he was selected for T20I series against Sri Lanka but scored only 5 runs in first match and got ruled out for remaining two matches due to an injury in his left knee while attempting to field a ball near the boundary ropes during the 1st T20I.
+In June 2023, he was named in ODI and T20I series for West Indies tour.
+He scored 51 off 41 balls in third ODI but had a rough T20I series where he scored 12,7 and 13 respectively and did not get to bat in third and fourth matches.
+He was also selected for next T20I away series against Ireland and scored 40 off 26 balls in second T20I.